 "The document [filename] uses fonts that are either currently unavailable on your computer or no longer supported in InDesign.
 Closing the dialog box will substitute the missing fonts with the default font."

 - The application displays a list of missing fonts with an alert message.

 - The missing fonts appear in the Missing section of the Font menu.

 - Text that uses the missing fonts could be highlighted in pink.

 Solution 1: Install or activate the missing fonts.

-Install the missing fonts (see "Installing fonts" in InDesign or InCopy Help for more information).
-If the fonts are already installed and you use a font management utility, make sure that the fonts are activated.
+Install the missing fonts in InDesign or InCopy.
+If the fonts are already installed, and you use a font management utility, make sure that the fonts are activated.
 If you use a font management utility, then consult the documentation included with the utility for instructions.

 Solution 2: Install the font style or use only installed font styles.

 InDesign and InCopy support only installed font styles.
 Some fonts, such as Critter, don't include bold or italic styles.
 In such cases, select the plain version of the font in InDesign or InCopy.
-Make sure that the font style (for example, Tekton Bold, Optima Oblique) is installed or change the font style to one that's available in InDesign or InCopy.
+Ensure that the font style (for example, Tekton Bold, Optima Oblique) is installed or change the font style to the one available in InDesign or InCopy.